cmendible/golang-for-csharp-developers/01-hello-world/README.md

 # Hello world

-This first tutorial demonstrates how a hello world looks like in the golang world.
+This first tutorial demonstrates what hello world looks like in the golang world.

 Go concepts you will learn